benkatzir/Morse-Password-Retriever/README.md

 ## What we learned

 We learned how Morse Code works and we got to explore the capabilities of small but powerful devices such as Raspberry Pis and Arduinos.
-We learned a whole new way of writing in C++ to communicate with hardware which we’re sure will be useful in the future.
+We learned a whole new way of writing code in a C++ oriented manner (Arduino Language) to communicate with hardware which we’re sure will be useful in the future.

 ## What's next for Morse Password Retriever